EldorZang/Advanced-Programming-2-assignment-3/README.md

 alice123 | Alice | alicepass | bob123
 oliver123 | Oliver | oliverpass | bob123
 olivia123 | Olivia | oliviapass | bob123

+**Api Server With BIU Server:**
+In addition, the server (hopefully won't get down by the time of checking) can be accesses with the address: https://a226-132-70-1-38.eu.ngrok.io/
+(https://a226-132-70-1-38.eu.ngrok.io/swagger/index.html for the swagger interface)

 **Android App:**
 1. Copy MyApplication5 folder.